eic/EICrecon/docs/Build_eic_shell.md

 [https://github.com/eic/edpm](https://github.com/eic/edpm)

 ## Manual compiling
-The bare-metal compiling is not encouraged, but would give you much freedom in debugging.
+The bare-metal compiling is not encouraged, but would give you much more freedom in debugging.
 Please refer to the [complete guide](Build_bare_metal.md) for the details.